Adelic line bundles on quasi-projective varieties: Local theory

-\begin{remark} By the lemma, if $X$ is projective over $F$, then $\|\cdot\|_v$ is semipositive in the sense that it is a uniform limit of metrics induced by nef models.
-In this case, we can also use the construction of \cite{CL, Gub1} to define the measure. \end{remark}
+\begin{rmk} By the lemma, if $X$ is projective over $F$, then $\|\cdot\|_v$ is semipositive in the sense that it is a uniform limit of metrics induced by nef models.
+In this case, we can also use the construction of \cite{CL, Gub1} to define the measure. \end{rmk}